 Here is a basic template you can use:

 Thank you for your email.
 I am taking time off from X/Y/2020 until X/Y/2020.
-During that time, I will have infrequent access to my emails.
-I will reply to your message as soon as I can.
-If you require immediate assistance, please contact [NAME] at [EMAIL].
+During that time, I will be checking email infrequently.
+I will reply to your message as soon as I can when I'm back.
+If you have an urgent matter that requires immediate attention, please contact [NAME] at [EMAIL].

-"Taking time off" might be the best option for you if you're concerned about feeling guilty for saying "on vacation" or "out of the office"—which, of course, you shouldn't.
-But we all know how tempting those email notifications look on our phones when we're spending time at home, even if we're enjoying some much-deserved PTO!
+"Taking time off" might be the best wording for you if you feel guilty for saying "on vacation" or "out of the office"—which, of course, you shouldn't.
+Leaving a detailed out-of-office message will reduce the number of email notifications pinging your phone while you're enjoying some much-deserved PTO!

 Want to be found by top employers?
 Upload Your Resume